-9.5 Observers
+9.6 Observers

-From time to time, BSI or JASANZ may require an Observer to attend an audit.
+From time to time, BSI or JASANZ may require an Observer to be in attendance at an audit.
 This may be related to training of new staff and witness assessment of existing staff.
 It is a requirement of certification that your organisation allows these activities to occur.